kdrsimsek/aging_dMRS_project/readme.md

 Quantified metabolite areas using LCModel can be found in "data/dMRS_aging_fitResults.xlsx, including tissue composition.
 Additionally, b-values for all directions can be found in "data/b_values_from_chrono.xlsx".

+For accessing the data through Cardiff University please visit <a href="https://doi.org/10.17035/cardiff.28142579" target="_blank">here</a>.

 # Diffusion Analysis
 The scripts for diffusion analysis can be found in "scripts/dMRS_aging_analysis.py".
 The script fits data to all diffusion models and signal representations and exports the results as JSON file in "data/dMRS_aging_diffAnalysis_least_squares.json".
 The script file in "scritps/dMRS_aging_figures.py" generates the figures in the paper using the exported results file.